-- I finally created a product that put elements of The NOW Year™ Method into a book format.
+- I finally created a product that put elements of The NOW Year™ Method (aka TimeCrafting) into a book format.
 Then I built upon that by adding in an audio program and helpful worksheets.
 The result was an all-encompassing action plan, which I decided to make into a limited release to close out the year.

 There were definitely some low periods during the year.
 I had moments where writing didn’t happen as regularly as I wanted.
 I fell off the wagon twice when it came to living healthier and developing a more active fitness routine.
 I made mistakes and chronicled those in my journal just as much as I recorded my moments of success.